SpAtten: Efficient Sparse Attention Architecture with Cascade Token and Head Pruning: Introduction

 Natural Language Processing (NLP) has witnessed rapid progress in recent years driven by the attention mechanism~\cite{46201}.
 Attention models such as Transformer~\cite{46201}, \bert~\cite{devlin2018bert}, and \gpttwo~\cite{radford2019language} provide significant performance improvements over models based on Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN). \bert~\cite{devlin2018bert} even outstrips human performance on the challenging sentence classification~\cite{wang-etal-2018-glue} tasks.

 Unfortunately, the high accuracy is at the expense of efficiency.
-Attention runs extremely slow on general-purpose platforms such as GPUs and CPUs, due to its complex data movement and low arithmetic intensity.
+Attention runs extremely slow on general-purpose platforms, due to its quadratic computational complexity to input length, complex data movement and low arithmetic intensity.
 For instance, to generate a sentence with only 30 tokens, a \gpttwo model takes a total of 370ms on a \titanxp \xspace to perform attention inference.
 That is two orders of magnitude slower than MobileNet-V2, which takes only 6ms to classify an image.
 On resources-limited \rasp, attentions cost 43s, making interactive dialog applications impossible.
+The inefficiency is even more severe for modern Large Language Models (LLMs) with long context length and large KV cache.
 The efficiency barrier prevents attention models from being deployed on mobile devices.
 Many accelerators have been proposed to accelerate CNN and RNN, but they cannot be easily applied to attention due to the distinct operations.

 In this paper, we propose \name\footnote{\name is homophonic with \emph{spartan}, meaning simple and frugal.
 It is analogous to \emph{token and head pruning}, making sentences shorter and simpler.}, an algorithm-architecture \codesign to enable efficient attention inference.
 We propose three algorithmic optimizations: \emph{cascade token pruning}, \emph{cascade head pruning} and \emph{progressive quantization} to reduce computation and memory access.
 Different from conventional techniques, pruning is applied to the tokens and heads, not weights.
 Cascade means: once a token/head is pruned, it is removed in all following layers, so one layer only needs to process remaining tokens/heads from previous layers.
 The deeper the layer, the more tokens/heads are pruned.
 The three techniques are input-dependent since the pruned computation and bit-width are \emph{adaptive} to input instances.
 Cascade pruning requires sorting token/head importance scores on the fly.
 Thus we design hardware architecture with high parallelism \topk engines for token/head selections, specialized memory hierarchy, and fully-pipelined datapath to translate theoretical savings to real speedup and energy reduction.